phpbb/documentation/development/extensions/new_in_rhea_3.3.rst

 One often requested feature by extension authors finally makes its debut in phpBB 3.3: Displaying error messages to users when an extension can not be enabled!

 Typically extension authors use their extension's ``ext.php`` file to set conditional tests to check and see if a phpBB board meets the basic requirements of their extension.
-If it fails, the extension is not be enabled.
-However users are only met with an error message that they failed to meet the extension's requirements.
+If it fails, the extension is not enabled.
+However users are only met with an error message that their board failed to meet the extension's requirements.

-Now extension authors can finally explain what the specific requirements are that caused the extension to fail to install.
+Now extension authors can explain what the specific requirements are that caused the extension to fail to install.

 This can be done in the same ``ext.php`` file and the same ``is_enableable()`` method as before.
-Except now, instead of only being able to return either a true or false boolean, the method allows you to return an array of error messages for each reason why an extension can not be enabled/installed; such as in this following example:
+Except now, instead of only being able to return either a true or false boolean, the method allows you to return an array of error messages for each reason why an extension can not be enabled/installed.

 .. note::